hpcleuven/VscDocumentation/source/access/text_mode_access_using_putty.rst

-- Within the category 'Session', in the field 'Host Name', type in
-  <vsc-loginnode>, which is the name of the :ref:`login node of the VSC
-  cluster <hardware>` you want to connect to.
+- Within the category 'Session', in the field 'Host Name', type in a valid hostname of the :ref:`login node of the VSC cluster <hardware>` you want to connect to.

    .. figure:: text_mode_access_using_putty/text_mode_access_using_putty_01.png